-WHITMORE: Thank you.
+Mr. WHITMORE.
+Thank you.
 Thank you, Paul.
 Thank you for the invitation.
 It's a great honor to be here.
 I can't say how delighted I am that this issue is getting attention.

-MASSARO: Oh, get the mic.
+Mr. MASSARO.
+Oh, get the mic.
 There you go.

-WHITMORE: There we go.
+Mr. Whitmore.
+There we go.
 That's better.
 Should I start again, or did everybody hear me?
-(Laughter.)
+[Laughter.]

 I can't say how delighted I am that this issue is finally getting attention.
 We've been talking for the last few years a lot about the information war.
-I've attended more STRATCOM summits and STRATCOM dialogues and STRATCOM seminars then - well, I'm enjoying all of them, but I - but I think - I've been harping on the issue that we need to broaden the aperture here a little bit, because information is just one of the things that the Kremlin has weaponized.
+I've attended more STRATCOM summits and STRATCOM dialogues and STRATCOM seminars than-well, I'm enjoying all of them, but I think-I've been harping on the issue that we need to broaden the aperture here a little bit, because information is just one of the things that the Kremlin has weaponized.
 And in my opinion, the most important thing they've weaponized is corruption.